vtexdocs/help-center-content/docs/faq/en/what-to-do-when-a-postal-code-address-is-out-of-date.md

 ---
-title: What to do when a postal code address is out of date?
+title: 'What to do when a postal code address is out of date?'
 id: frequentlyAskedQuestions_6701
 status: DRAFT
 createdAt: 2017-04-27T22:22:04.431Z